odinuv/web/en/apv/walkthrough/dynamic-page/array.md

     Array ( [father] => Fred [mother] => Wilma )

-Removing elements from array is not very common because PHP scripts are executed for a very short time (just to produce HTML page for browser) and then the memory used by the script is cleared automatically.
+Removing elements from an array is not very common because PHP scripts are executed for a very short time (just to produce a HTML page for the browser) and then the memory used by the script is cleared automatically.
 Use the `unset` operation only when you truly want to remove something from an array.

 ### Traversing Arrays
 When you need to traverse the entire array, you need a loop.
 As mentioned above the `for` loop can be used only with ordinal arrays, the `foreach` loop can be used with any type of an array.

-When using a `for` loop, you often use the `count` function to return number of elements of the array, the below array has implicit indexes which start from 0:
+When using a `for` loop, you often use the `count` function to return a number of elements of the array, the below array has implicit indexes which start from 0:

 {% highlight php %}